ooni/spec/Measurements-and-url-policy.md

    considered for testing.

-6. Only people in the governance roster can trigger measurements and a measurement must be signed off by at least 2 people.
+6. Only people in the governance roster can trigger measurements and a measurement must be signed off by at least one other person.

 7. Anybody in the governance roster can nominate somebody else to join the roster.
 Their inclusion shall be discussed and once there is consensus they